-The problem of course is that many folk have no idea what needs to go into a plan and this statement is backed up and evidenced by the many businesses that fail because individuals have failed to make plans or set goals of any kind.
+The problem of course is that many folks have no idea what needs to go into a plan and this statement is backed up and evidenced by the many businesses that fail because individuals have failed to make plans or set goals of any kind.

 Your vision, of course, is your dream or your intention.
 It is the ultimate goal.
-It could be something as dramatic as having your particular product in every home in the country by xxxx date or as simple as providing training to 500 SMMEs (small, medium, micro enterprises) on a monthly basis.
+It could be something as dramatic as having your particular product in every home in the country by xxxx date or as simple as providing training to 500 SMMEs (small, medium, micro-enterprises) on a monthly basis.

 What it should perhaps include however is what kind of product and why it should be in every household or what kind of training and why it will make a difference.

-At this point it is also a good idea to start getting your figures in place – the budgets.
+At this point, it is also a good idea to start getting your figures in place – the budgets.
 Number crunching is not always as difficult as we seem to think it is – just start with the basics and then the detail can be fleshed out from there.

 I must admit, when I ask this particular question, I am often met with a very confused look as well as the statement – “The What . . . . ?”
-Every business has a culture and pretty much like we are ‘masters of our own destiny,’ we also have a choice about the type of culture we want our businesses to be.
+Every business has a culture and pretty much like we are “masters of our own destiny”, we also have a choice about the type of culture we want our businesses to be.
 The way that you deal with customers and your suppliers or your staff would largely affect the type of culture that your business will become.
 In many instances, the culture of the company is determined by ethnic or religious influences but whilst we may be influenced by these external factors, it is equally important to ensure that our ethics also influence the culture of the company.

 Whether we want to admit it or not we all have goals – some of them are really simple and we make them without even thinking, like “I need to get to work by 08h30am this morning”.
-Of course that is a goal – is it one that you need to write down – not necessarily.
-Some of them can be seriously difficult and complicated, well actually – if the truth be told, we make them seriously difficult and complicated.
+Of course, that is a goal – is it one that you need to write down – not necessarily.
+Some of them can be seriously difficult and complicated, well actually – if the truth is told, we make them seriously difficult and complicated.

-Now I have an idea of all the tasks that must be done and I can assign a time frame to each and if my time frames are reasonable and I stick to them, I can complete my task within the time period that I gave myself or not – you see here I can now adjust my ‘end result’, if that is what is required.
+Now I have an idea of all the tasks that must be done and I can assign a time frame to each and if my time frames are reasonable and I stick to them, I can complete my task within the time period that I gave myself or not – you see here I can now adjust my “end result” if that is what is required.
 I have documented my goal and set a plan in place in order to achieve my goal – I can measure myself at every step along the way and see how I am doing.

-In the same way and in every aspect of your business, this simple type of goal setting and planning can be implemented to ensure that you achieve what ever it is that you wish to do.
+In the same way and in every aspect of your business, this simple type of goal setting and planning can be implemented to ensure that you achieve whatever it is that you wish to do.